mikebowler/jekyll_jirametrics/troubleshooting.md

 Two commands are useful diagnostics throughout (both added in v3.1):

-- `jirametrics verify` — checks that your credentials authenticate, without downloading any data.
+- `jirametrics verify` checks that your credentials authenticate, without downloading any data.
-- `jirametrics boards` — lists your boards; `jirametrics boards <id>` shows a board's columns and statuses.
+- `jirametrics boards` lists your boards; `jirametrics boards <id>` shows a board's columns and statuses.

 ## Installation

 ### `command not found: jirametrics`

-**Cause:** the gem installed into a Ruby that isn't first on your `PATH` — common when Ruby was installed with Homebrew or a version manager.
+**Cause:** the gem installed into a Ruby that isn't first on your `PATH`.
+This is common when Ruby was installed with Homebrew or a version manager.

 **Fix:** see the `PATH` note in the [installation instructions]({% link install.md %}), then confirm with `jirametrics --version`.